Shapley Value Computation in Ontology-Mediated Query Answering: Drastic Shapley Value Computation in the Ontology Setting: Definitions and First Intractability Results

-Determining for which classes of \emph{non-atomic} CQs the previous proposition holds w.r.t.\ DL-Lite ontologies is challenging, as it would require us to first establish a full complexity characterization for plain CQs (without an ontology, on a binary signature), which remains an open question.
+Determining for which classes of \emph{non-atomic} "CQ"s the previous proposition holds w.r.t.\ DL-Lite ontologies is challenging, as it would require us to first establish a full complexity characterization for plain "CQ"s (without an ontology, on a binary signature), which remains an open question.